 • What is Mathematical Metacognition?

 The problem becomes apparent when students encounter unfamiliar problems.
+For more on this topic, see Developing student metacognition.
 Without metacognitive awareness, students often apply the most recently learned procedure regardless of whether it fits the problem.
 They lack the self-monitoring skills to recognise when an approach is not working or when they have misunderstood the question.

 Using Think-Aloud Strategies